doctrine/couchdb-documentation/en/reference/working-with-objects.rst

    If X is a new document, it becomes managed.
 The document X will be entered into the database as a result of the flush operation.
 -
-   If X is a preexisting managed document, it is ignored by the persist operation.
+   If X is a pre-existing managed document, it is ignored by the persist operation.
 However, the persist operation is cascaded to documents referenced by X, if the relationships from X to these other documents are mapped with cascade=PERSIST or cascade=ALL.